Seize the Summer!

 Wonderworks courses and summer workshops are held on the central campus of the University of Houston and Rice University, which are accessible by bus and light rail for students commuting from within the Metropolitan Transit Authority service area.
-These programs are supported in part by Houston Endowment Inc., The Brown Foundation, the Architecture Center Houston Foundation, and the Texas Film Commission, whose generosity helps keep tuition affordable and underwrites scholarships in the form of tuition waivers for students who need them.
+These programs are supported by Houston Endowment, The Elkins Foundation, The Brown Foundation, Inc., and the Architecture Center Houston (AIA) Foundation, whose generosity helps keep tuition affordable and underwrites scholarships in the form of tuition waivers for students who need them.
 No qualified student is prevented from participating in any of the Wonderworks summer programs because of inability to pay tuition.

 Admission to all programs is competitive and based on school grades, supplemented by PSAT scores (or their equivalent), and teacher/counselor recommendations.
 Students who will be entering the 10th, 11th or 12th grade the following fall, or who will have just graduated from high school before the summer begins, are eligible to apply.
 All admission decisions are made on a need-blind basis.
 Scholarships in the form of tuition waivers are available only to students who demonstrate need.
 Students who receive a federally-subsidized free lunch at school and/or who are enrolled in the State of Texas Children’s Health Insurance Program (CHIP) automatically qualify for tuition waivers, as do students whose family income falls within 400 percent of the federally-defined poverty level (https://aspe.hhs.gov/poverty-guidelines).